valesken/valesken.github.io/src/posts/post_4.md

 We set up our umbrellas and began to inflate our stand-up paddle-boards, which takes quite a while and can be exhausting by the time you're done.
 As such, we took turns at the task.
 I filled one up about halfway, then Alexa took over.
 Olivier, with an impish grin on his face, approached me with a challenge.
 We would each select six stones and, taking turns, see who could get the most skips.
+The loser would have to take the next turn at inflating the paddle-board.
 It was a close battle and we were neck and neck most of the way.
 I skipped a stone with three jumps, then he did the same.
 With my third stone, I felt sure I would cinch the victory as my stone managed a solid six jumps.
 But then he matched my throw with a six-jump throw of his own!
 In the end, I squeaked out a win with a difference of a single jump.
 Triumphant, I turned to Alexa with the good news but as it happened, she had already finished inflating the board.

 Two days earlier, we'd gone to another beach on the opposite side of the peninsula for an earlier attempt at stand-up paddle-boarding, but the waves had been a bit too intimidating to Alexa and I. This time, we would not wimp out.
 Because